The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 \subsection{AGN influence}

-Both the IllustrisTNG and EAGLE simulations \citep{torrey19,vanloon21} predict that there is a link between the MZR scatter of high stellar mass galaxies ($M_*>10^{10.5}M_\odot$) and AGN feedback.
-In Section \ref{sec:clustering} we used the projected correlation function to show that there is very little correlation between halo mass (and therefore gas accretion, following the line of arguments presented above) and the scatter of the MZR in massive galaxies.
+The L-Galaxies, IllustrisTNG and EAGLE simulations \citep{yates12, yates14, derossi17, torrey19, vanloon21} predict that there is a link between the MZR scatter of high stellar mass galaxies ($M_*>10^{10.5}M_\odot$) and AGN feedback.
+In Sec. \ref{sec:clustering} we used the projected correlation function to show that there is very little correlation between halo mass (and therefore gas accretion, following the line of arguments presented above) and the scatter of the MZR in massive galaxies.
 To test whether a relation can be found instead with AGN activity, we show in Figure \ref{fig:Le} our proxy for the Eddington ratio, $L_{\rm [OIII]}/\sigma^4$, as a function of \mstar\ for the different \deltamzr\ bins.
-We only consider the "LINER sample" here.
-Exactly as expected from the simulation work, we see a strong correlation at high \mstar\ between AGN activity and \deltamzr: galaxies with the most actively accreting black holes (and therefore likely the strongest feedback) have the lowest metallicity, and vice versa.
+We consider the "LINER sample" here, which, same as the SF sample from the previous section, does not include galaxies that are more than 0.5 dex below the main-sequence.

+We see a strong correlation at high \mstar\ between AGN activity and \deltamzr: galaxies with the most actively accreting black holes have the lowest metallicity.
+Under the assumption that AGN with the highest accretion rates also have stronger feedback, there is then some consistency between the simulation predictions and the results shown in Figure \ref{fig:Le}. \citet{derossi17} interpret the low metallicities of the galaxies with the most active black holes as the result of ejection of preferentially metal-enriched gas. \citet{yates14} provide an explanation for the low metallicities of massive galaxies with large black holes that relates to a slow dilution of the ISM, but that mechanism is less likely to be important in our sample as we have excluded galaxies with low SSFRs where this process dominates.

+We also see in Figure \ref{fig:Le} an intriguing effect: the galaxies with the highest metallicities at fixed mass also have elevated AGN accretion rates (although to a lesser extent), compared to the bulk of the galaxies located within 1$\sigma$ of the MZR.
+A possible interpretation is that we are seeing the impact of the different timescales regulating AGN activity, star formation and ISM enrichment interacting in an intricate way, but a more thorough analysis would require in depth comparisons with simulations and a larger observational sample to control for additional parameters and bin more finely as a function of MZR offset.